Diversity - Students

 GSEHD offers students a wide array of programs to choose from, but what unites our students is each program’s commitment to make a difference.
 Through courses, partnerships, internships, and study abroad programs, GSEHD students actively use their studies to be of service to marginalized and underserved communities.

-Student Features on EdFix
+Student Feature on EdFix

 EdFix is GSEHD’s official podcast hosted by Dean Michael Feuer.
 EdFix aims to open the conversation about the practice and promise of education, as well as tackle some of education’s most complex issues through discussions with researchers, practitioners, policymakers.
 Amongst regular guests on EdFix are GSEHD students who are using their research and studies to work towards positive and inclusive changes in the realm of education.